vitaly-t/pg-promise/README.md

 If you do not call it, your process may be waiting for 30 seconds (default) or so, waiting for the pg connection pool to expire.

 # History
+* Version 0.4.9 represents a solid code base, backed up by comprehensive testing.
+Released on March 10, 2015.
 * Version 0.4.0 is a complete rewrite of most of the library, made first available on March 8, 2015
 * Version 0.2.0 introduced on March 6th, 2015, supporting multiple databases
 * A refined version 0.1.4 released on March 5th, 2015.